Cross-border flag for Ireland: Irish tricolour

 The tricolour of green, white and orange, the official flag of the Republic of Ireland, was originally intended by nationalists to represent the entire island.
+When it was first publicly unveiled by Thomas Francis Meagher in Waterford in 1848 he suggested a possible alternative design incorporating the red hand of Ulster:

+"If this flag be destined to fan the flames of war, let England behold once more, upon the white centre, the Red Hand that struck her down from the hills of Ulster."

-However, this symbolism is rejected by Ulster unionists, as illustrated by an exchange in the House of Commons of Northern Ireland in 1951:
+The intended symbolism of unity is rejected by Ulster unionists, as illustrated by an exchange in the House of Commons of Northern Ireland in 1951: